By Boutique Handbook writers

 See the iconic Christmas tree at Claridge’s

 One of the absolute best things to do in London at Christmas is pay a visit to Claridge’s hotel in Mayfair.
 Its iconic Christmas tree, styled by a different designer every year, merits a visit all of its own as it towers above guests in the grand lobby.
-This year it comes courtesy of Sandra Choi for Jimmy Choo and is meant to give the illusion of stepping inside a diamond.
-The landmark hotel also hosts a festive afternoon tea, as well as Christmassy lunch or dinner, held in both The Foyer & Reading Room and their elegantly-decorated French Salon and adjoining Drawing Room.
+This year it comes courtesy of Louis Vuitton and it’s no surprise it looks like a piece of their iconic luggage.
+The hotel also hosts a festive afternoon tea, as well as Christmassy lunch or dinner, held in both The Foyer & Reading Room and their elegantly-decorated French Salon and adjoining Drawing Room.

 Carol and shop at Portman Marylebone